10 Questions Partnership Agreements Need to Answer

 What Needs to Be Included in a Partnership Agreement

-Legally, you can still create a general partnership agreement with a handshake - but it's not smart.
+Legally, you can still create a general partnership agreement with a handshake, but it's not smart.
 Like any relationship, partnerships are fraught with opportunities for disagreement and misunderstanding.
-But unlike most relationships, once you enter a partnership agreement with someone, you're legally yoked to them until the partnership is officially dissolved.
+But unlike most relationships, once you enter a partnership agreement with someone, you're legally yoked to them until the partnership s officially dissolved.

 Using a written partnership agreement to formalize your joint venture saves personal grief down the road because it allows you and your partner(s) to agree on how you're going to handle particular situations before they arise.
 It will make the day-to-day operation of your partnership smoother and prevent problems from escalating into full-blown crises.